mergedelta

 The same instrument on audio.

 mergedelta extends to any two substrates.
 Here they're audio outputs.
 Hit async to play both streams at once and let your ears do the delta in real time — or sequential for careful comparison.
-D-score is computed from the sidecar acoustic probe (RMS, F0, fry, kurtosis).
+The same D-score, measured on the audio instead of the text.
 Three applications, one measurement.

 3 free plays remaining today